wyfunique/Convert-photo-to-sketch/README.md

 # Convert-photo-to-sketch

-Code for converting a photo to sketch-style image
+Matlab code for converting a photo to sketch-style image.